haleykwok/Website_Hugo_Academic/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        I'm interested in the areas of Machine Learning, HCI/HRI, and Software Engineering.
+        I'm interested in the areas of Machine Learning, HRC, and Software Engineering.
 Feel free to reach out to me for further discussion.
       # Contact (add or remove contact options as necessary)
       email: kwokhinchi@gmail.com
       phone: ''